marqueznelju/Ache/README.md

 # Ache
-Ache is computer virus to force your application to open until your computer will freeze.
+Ache is computer virus to force your application to open until your computer freeze.

 Run this program as Administrator

-This is editable and much better if you make this much bigger.
+This is editable and much better if you make this bigger.